Laulajatar/my-oblivion-mods/Traveler's Tent/docs/Traveler's Tent - Readme.txt

 If you ever lose your tent (be it the item, or the deployed thing), you can get a replacement at any of the merchants that have the Camping topic.
 The check for this is pretty lenient: As long as you don't have tent materials in inventory, you can buy a new one.
 Having multiple tent materials does NOT allow you to have multiple tents.

 I haven't tested this, but I would suggest not leaving the tent set up in an Oblivion world when picking up the sigil stone.
+Don't drop it in the arena,

+Over the years, some people have experienced a bug where the tent vanishes after it's put up.
+I've added a script that attempts to put the tent back whenever that happens.
+It will only do so when the player is in the same cell, so in exteriors this might lead to the tent popping back to existence after crossing a cell border.
+Should it happen to pop on top of you, you can use the console command TCL to disable collision and get out.